cweider/js-lex/README.md

     lexer = new Lexer(rules);

 ## Notes ##
 At the moment, `Lexer` does not support macros (the definitions section for users of lex).
-There are also no guards on the regular expressions preventing the use of non-regular constructs (e.g. back references) that are exposed by the language; the generated lexer will not work properly of those are used.

 ## License ##
 Released under zlib